qaresearch10/Q/README.md

 # The Q
-Meet Q - Eloquent Test Automation Framework based on C#, Selenium, and NUnit
+Meet Q - Eloquent Test Automation Framework based on C#, Selenium WebDriver, and NUnit